Earl B. Ruth

 Earl Baker Ruth (February 7, 1916 – August 15, 1989) was a three-term U.S. Representative from North Carolina and subsequently served as governor of American Samoa.

 Born in Spencer, North Carolina, Ruth graduated from Central High School in Charlotte, North Carolina in 1934.
-He earned an B.A. at the University of North Carolina in Chapel Hill, North Carolina in 1938 and a M.A. from the same institution in 1942.
+He earned a B.A. at the University of North Carolina in Chapel Hill, North Carolina in 1938 and a M.A. from the same institution in 1942.
 He completed his graduate-level education with a Ph.D. from the school in 1955.
-He was a teacher and coach at Chapel Hill High School, 1938–40.
+He was a teacher and coach at Chapel Hill High School, 1938–1940.
 Chapel Hill, North Carolina In 1933 Ruth was the North Carolina High School tennis champion (singles).
 While at UNC, Chapel Hill Ruth was a basketball standout, serving as captain of the Tar Heel team in both his Junior and Senior years (1936–37 and 1937–38).